Individualized Treatment Allocation in Sequential Network Games

 \end{theorem}

 Theorem \ref{theoremregret} is our key result.
-It characterizes the convergence rate of overall regret, showing its dependence on the network complexity and the network size.
+It characterizes the guaranteed convergence rate of the overall regret, showing its dependence on the network complexity and the network size.
 The dependence upon the parameters in the utility function is shown implicitly via the terms $C_1$ and $C_2$ in Theorem \ref{theorem2}.
 If we examine the average equilibrium welfare, then the regret bound becomes:

 The first term is the approximation error and shrinks to zero as $N$ goes to infinity.
-Given that $\Tilde{W}(\Tilde{D})$ can be a function of $N$, the regret that is associated with our greedy algorithm can converge to a constant.
+Given that $\Tilde{W}(\Tilde{D})$ can grow proportional to $N$, the per-unit average regret that is associated with our greedy algorithm can converge to a constant.